lucasamtaylor01/Go-Euler/00_Euler_Project/Exercise_18/learned18.md

 1. What's `defer`?

     Go's defer statement schedules a function call (the deferred function) to be run immediately before the function executing the defer returns.

-    In this case, `defer` is used to close the file .txt as soon as the main function end.
+In this case, `defer` is used to close the file .txt as soon function main ends.

     *Source:* https://go.dev/doc/effective_go#defer